What is Autism Spectrum Disorder (ASD)

 The focus of our 6-12 program is on social and life skills.
 For children over the age of 6, we offer a combination of behavior intervention session, groups and consultative occupational therapy services.

 NONA wants your child to have the opportunity to play with other children and to make friends.
-We will do our best to give your child a chance to participate in one of our weekly groups with other children diagnosed with ASD who are close to her developmental level.
+We will do our best to give your child a chance to participate in one of our weekly groups with other children diagnosed with ASD who are close to their developmental level.
 When possible, we also encourage community outings for your child.

 The First Step